willprice/ml-quiz/README.md

 Therefore, flag `-a` compiles all of the questions in given `.quiz` file. `-q 7` compiles only question `#7`. `-d` will generate an HTML with correct answers indicated by *chevron* symbol - really useful feature for questions development.

 # Submission #
-Please submit only two files:
+Please submit only the following files:

 - `.quiz` file containing all of your questions; please make sure that it compiles on 2.11 MVB machines.
 - `.html` file containing all of your compiled questions.